gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/machining.rst

 or a fully custom robot.
 In fact, many successful teams are actually a hybrid of both kit and custom parts, as can be seen in many of example robots in this section.
+However, our suggestion is that inexperienced teams should prioritize 3D printing over machining for fabricating custom parts, at least for the near term.

 .. figure:: images/machining/8680-rr2.jpg
     :alt: 8680 Kraken Pinion's Rover Ruckus robot